 Kim is thrilled to be part of the Richmond community!

 Mrs. Holcomb has her masters in speech/language pathology from UMASS Amherst.
-Her twins, Joshua and Olivia, are in middle school.
+Her twins, Joshua and Olivia, are in high school.
 In her free time, she enjoys visiting family in Rhode Island.